 - Apply: For choosing the local adjustment style (Local tab) or the Effects filter and style to be applied. - Mode: Sets the masking mode for selections when using the Super Select AI tool.
-Paint In means that the local adjustment or filter will be applied to the selection; Paint Out means that the adjustment or filter will be applied to all areas in a photo except for the selection. - Feather: After you have added an adjustment or filter (by clicking on the Add button), this option will apply a feather to the edges of the selection.

-- Add: Creates the adjustment layer or the Effects filter based on the current selection. - Done: Quits the tool and selects the Zoom tool.
+Paint In means that the local adjustment or filter will be applied to the selection; Paint Out means that the adjustment or filter will be applied to all areas in a photo except for the selection. - Feather: After you have added an adjustment or filter (by clicking on the Add button), this option will apply a feather to the edges of the selection. - Show Styles Flyout: When checked, the pop-up menu will show the Styles associated with that local adjustment or filter. - Done: Quits the tool and selects the Zoom tool.